 At that, here are some paragliding pointers so you know what to prepare for and what to expect.

 Be Flexible- it all Depends on the Wind and Weather

 This is the first thing that they told me when I inquired about paragliding in: be flexible with your time.
 Your paragliding schedule is not 100% sure; weather and wind condition is of utmost importance.
-Sessions are cancelled if it is windy or raining.
+Sessions are canceled if it is windy or raining.
 Navigating in the sky is hard when the wind is too strong, so better be safe than sorry.

-I first tried to go paragliding in December, but because the wind was strong, Armand cancelled the session even though we were already at the take-off point.
+I first tried to go paragliding in December, but because the wind was strong, Armand canceled the session even though we were already at the take-off point.
 We just underwent paragliding drills instead, to prepare me for the next session.

 I was finally able to fly in January as the wind and weather became more suitable for flying.
 So if you are on a quick trip to Bontoc and you want to try paragliding, plan ahead to make sure the weather agrees.
-Go on January or February, but keep in mind that schedules can still change.
+Go in January or February, but keep in mind that schedules can still change.
 It really depends on the wind at the take-off point area.

 Your flying time also depends on the wind.
 We were able to fly for 45 minutes because the wind was good.
 We could have actually stayed up longer if I only did not get nauseous (First-timer here; be nice.).
 Armand said the average flying time in Bontoc is 15-20 minutes, so I was really lucky!